basilkhuder/extendSC/README.md

 scRNA-Seq R Functions
 ================

-An array of R functions that extend the functionalities of popular scRNA-Seq packages.
+An array of R functions that extend the functionalities of Seurat and scRNA-Seq.
 All parameters are added to a *parameters.json* file that is read by invoking the following:

 ``` r